kerberos-io/agent/deployments/README.md

 Together with the Balena.io team we've build a Balena App, called [`video-surveillance`](https://hub.balena.io/apps/2064752/video-surveillance), which any can use to deploy a video surveillance system in a matter of minutes with all the expected management features you can think of.

 > Learn more [about Kerberos Agent with Balena](https://github.com/kerberos-io/agent/tree/master/deployments/balena).

+## 9. Snap

+Run Kerberos Agent with our [Snapcraft package](https://snapcraft.io/kerberosio).

+     snap install kerberosio

+Once installed you can find your Kerberos Agent configration at `/var/snap/kerberosio/common`.
+Run the Kerberos Agent as following

+    kerberosio.agent -action=run -port=80